sorrynofocus/Jotter/NoBuild/Notes.md

 - Completed the UI for mouse over button.
 Trying to get a hold of control temapltes.
 So much to re-do a control.

+## 2024.02.20 1:58am
+**MainWindow.xaml**
+- UI: trying to have notes adjust width automatically with main window.
+I may just go with a fixed with on the ListView.
+I think making the listbox items rounded at the corners maybe in the future.
+Main, this WPF xaml stuff is time consuming!
+The LsitView items also show note data up to a few lines.
+Future will have a separate window appear to enter the notes.

+**MainWindow.xaml.cs**
+- Added a TODO to catch excpetion if the XML data is bad.
+In my test XML, I've added data and reached that exception.